scala/improvement-proposals/content/072-relaxed-dedented-case-syntax.md

 ## Considerations

-This change would make some kinds of hard-to-read code now possible, since consecutive
+This change would make some kinds of hard-to-read code now possible, since consecutive blocks of `xs.map:`/`catch` would no longer be force to have varied indentation:

 ```scala
 xs.map: